Interpretive and Rehearsal Agogics

 mm.
 115–120: The Clarinets, Trumpet I, Trombone I, and Violin II have the principal melody (“In the Sweet Bye and Bye”), albeit each at a different dynamic level.
 The rest of the instruments in the IN 5 group are punctuating “Come, Thou Fount of Evr’y Blessing” at ff, but it is doubtful that their melodic line could be made to stand out.
 Bringing out the dynamics of the Clarinets, Trumpet, Trombone, and Violin II to emphasize their tune—a principal theme in the composition of the movement—seems a stronger interpretive choice.

 mm.
 123–138: The Flutes and Piccolo are marked to sound “at pitch,” but the Piccolo’s notes are inaudible when fingered/played an octave lower than printed in the full score (and as faithfully rewritten in the part).
 If a Flute were to play the Piccolo’s part at sounding pitch, however, it would easily sound above the music below.
-Thus, it might be wise to have the 2nd Flute player (or the sadly underutilized 3rd Flute player, who only plays for 4 brief measures in the Finale) play it in its sounding octave and have the Piccolo remain tacet until m.
+Thus, it might be wise to have the 2nd Flute player—who has cues for the Piccolo part for this passage—replace the Piccolo here, playing its part in its sounding octave, and have the Piccolo resume playing in m.
 139.

 mm.
 123–135: The accents in the Secondo Piano, Solo Piano, Cellos, and Basses might provide a good rhythmic counterpoint to the melody in the Trumpets; Ives writes of the accents, “as a drum…struck and left.”